Microsite builder expands on how Explore pages are used by PathFactory customers and improves on Explore with a more robust and advanced feature set.

 - Microsite URL – Here you can see and share the URL of the Microsite using the copy and share icons located beside the microsite URL.
-Note: the URL you share here will be the microsite homepage which is defined in the Landing Pages Tab.
+Note: the URL you share here will be the microsite homepage, which is defined on the Landing Pages tab in a section below.

 - Name – provides a field to change the name of the Microsite.